 This event is recorded in the audit trail when content metadata is changed (description is changed).
-The following are logged in the audit log:

 - Content identifier.

 - New description of the content (if one is present).

 - Reason (not required).

 Entity disposition [23]

 This event is recorded in the audit trail when an entity is disposed in the review process.